 - Introduction to Alternative-Specific Designs

-Day 3 of 3: MaxDiff and Adaptive CBC
+Day 3: MaxDiff and Adaptive CBC

 - Designing, programming, and analyzing MaxDiff experiments